godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_y()      |
 +----------+--------------------+

-When rotating across y-axis, this error tolerance factor defines how much the correction gets slowed down.
+When rotating across the Y axis, this error tolerance factor defines how much the correction gets slowed down.
 The lower, the slower.

 .. _class_Generic6DOFJoint_property_angular_limit_y/force_limit: